How to improve arable performance in challenging times

 Having the leys in a fixed location means the business can take the Sustainable Farming Incentive (SFI) payment and get rental income, while improving soil health.

-Many of the changes made have been to improve the farm’s resilience, reported Nick.
+Many of the changes have improved the farm’s resilience, reported Nick.

 “Protection from weather extremes has been one of our aims, as have soil stability and having a positive effect on biodiversity.”